jastinyan/Meditation-Activity-Tracker/README.md

 Works only with XAMPP

-Import also the existing database located at the sql forlder
+Import also the existing database located at the sql folder